opensearch-project/opensearch-plugin-template-java/README.md

  - Notice and License files (Apache License, Version 2.0)
  - A `build.gradle` file supporting this template's current state.

-# How To Get Started With OpenSearch Plugins:

 ## Create your plugin repo using this template
 Click on "Use this Template"